‹ Return to Air Crash Sites

 Private First Class William M. Burrows.

-Acting as photographic advisor was Captain Howard Keel of the 4201st.
+Acting as photographic adviser was Captain Howard Keel of the 4201st Motion Picture Unit.